iChat1

 Pic as Background

 Missing the Text Field with a Picture File and dropping in the actual Chat window will make that picture a Background.
-Small pics will tile to file the space.
-Other larger pics may only show you a part of the pic.
+Small pictures will tile to file the space.
+Other larger pictures may only show you a part of the pic.
 It can be Set or Cleared at the Bottom of the View Menu when the Chat window is the Front one.
 Once set it will be there for All Subsequent Chats until you change it.

 Next - How-to Use the Menus